 The Truth behind “Humane” Labels

-- Cage-free hens are subject to many of the cruelties inherent to battery cage systems.
+- Cage-free hens are subject to many of the cruelties inherent to battery-cage systems.
 For instance, cage-free producers typically purchase hens from hatcheries, where male egg-type chickens are considered useless and killed at birth because they will not lay eggs and will not grow as large as chickens bred for meat.
 Hatcheries kill 260 million male chicks each year.

 - Just like caged hens, “cage-free” hens suffer de-beaking, in which a portion of the upper beak is amputated without pain relief.
-Also like caged hens, “cage-free” layers are kept only for few years, until their productivity begins to decline.
+Also like caged hens, “cage-free” layers are kept only for a few years, until their productivity begins to decline.
 Then they are typically shipped to industrial slaughterhouses.
 Since poultry animals are excluded from the federal Humane Slaughter Act, packing plants are not required to render these animals unconscious before slaughter.

 - Though “cage-free” hens are not confined to battery cages, they may still be packed by the thousands into poorly ventilated, windowless warehouses.
 Undercover investigations have revealed “cage-free” hens commonly living indoors, packed so tightly that they can barely move or spread their wings.